 - 40% are put off if cameras are switched off, but 36% don’t put theirs on

 - 54% complained of headaches, eye strain, and anxiety after doing more video calls

 These results aren’t all that surprising.
 Video communication takes more concentration, as you can’t rely on non-verbal cues – like body language or facial expressions – especially when you’re dealing with poor internet connection.
 That is key when it comes to the flow of conversation, with research showing silences of just 1.2 seconds between utterances make you view the other participant as unfriendly or distracted.
 Not great for feeling connected.

-The phenomenon of ‘Zoom fatigue’ comes from a good place - the drive to stay connected.
-There’s two things you can do to achieve that, without burnout:
+The phenomenon of ‘Zoom fatigue’ comes from a good place – the drive to stay connected.
+There are two things you can do to achieve that, without burnout:

 There’s simple changes you can make.
 Know when a video call could just be an email, slack message, or shared document.
 Go ‘camera off’ whenever possible.
 Avoid calls on the hour, or make them 5-10 minutes shorter – so people get a breather between them.
 And while we’re all out-of-office, don’t enforce social catch-up calls… sometimes people have just had enough.